vosonlab/vosonSML/README.md

 ### <a name="supplemental-functions"></a>Supplemental Functions

-#### 'AddText' adds collected text data to networks as node or edge attributes
+#### AddText adds collected text data to networks as node or edge attributes

 The `AddText` function can be used following the creation of `activity` or `actor` networks for `twitter`, `youtube` and `reddit`.
 It will add an attribute starting with `vosonTxt_` to nodes of `activity` networks and to edges of `actor` networks.
 It requires a collected `datasource` from which to extract text data.
 ``` r